AnimosWorkshop/Sor-Vault/Sign of Remembrance/Martial Techniques/General/Spinning Distraction.md

 #Basic #General #Armed

 - Performance Time: 1 attack
-- Success DC: Performance (Charisma), DC 13
+* Required Skill: Performance (proficient)
+* DC Penalty: +3
 - Required Weapon: Scimitar or bastard sword

-You spin your weapon flaringly, making your weapon attack against a creature with disadvantage.
-Your opponent is bewildered, having their next attack until the end of their next turn be made with disadvantage.
+You spin your weapon flaringly as you make your attack.
+Your target becomes bewildered, having their next attack until the end of their next turn be made with disadvantage.

+>[!note]
-><u>Note:</u> May only be used if you could actually hit the creature (i.e., they are within range).
+>May only be used if you could actually hit the creature (e.g., they are within range).